top of page

 Celebrating Humility as Progress

 Recovery is not about perfection—it’s about progress.
-And humility is what makes progress possible.
+Humility makes progress possible.
 Each time we choose humility over ego, we take a step forward.
 These steps deserve to be celebrated.
 Use your 365-day sobriety calendar to track moments of humility.
 Reflect on them using your digital recovery journal.
 Explore celebrating sobriety milestones to honor your growth.
 You can also browse sobriety gift ideas that reinforce the theme of humility—like journals, meditative tools, or symbolic tokens.

 Digital Tools That Support Humility